-To prove its capabilities, Network-risk was tested on the entire road network of Bucharest, Romania, one of Europe's most endangered capitals due to earthquakes, considering the high seismic hazard values generated by intermediate-depth Vrancea
+To prove its capabilities, Network-risk was tested on the entire road network of Bucharest, Romania, one of Europe's most endangered capitals due to earthquakes, considering the high seismic-hazard values generated by intermediatedepth Vrancea earthquakes, the vulnerable building stock (349 high- or moderate-rise buildings are categorized as belonging to seismic risk class I in January 2016, representing just the tip of the vulnerability "iceberg") and also major traffic congestion patterns.
+One of the most difficult parts in the analysis was properly inputting the data collection.
+As shown, this can be achieved (at least in a preliminary form) in a satisfactory form by using OpenStreetMap data along with a Network-risk module designed to arrange (partially automatically) the network data into the ArcGIS network format.
+Digitized traffic areas based on Google Traffic layers or empirical formulas, literature fragility functions and expert judgment for determining road segment failure probabilities also contribute to the input.
+Our analysis focused both on the evaluation of emergency intervention times (for emergency hospitals and fire stations) and on the evaluation of economic implications for representative commercial routes (time delays in post-earthquake conditions).

-- 430 earthquakes, the vulnerable building stock (349 high or moderate rise buildings are categorized in the seismic risk class I in January 2016, representing just the tip of the vulnerability "iceberg") but also major traffic congestion patterns.
-One of the most difficult parts in the analysis was the proper input data collection.
-As we showed, this can be achieved (at least for a preliminary form) in a satisfactory form, by using OpenStreetMap data along with a Network-risk module designed to arrange (partially automatically) the network data into ArcGIS network format.
-Digitized traffic areas based on Google Traffic layers - 435 or empirical formulas, literature fragility functions and expert judgement for determining road segment failure probabilities also contribute to the input.
-Our analysis focused both on the evaluation of emergency intervention times (for emergency hospitals and fire stations) and on the evaluation of economic implications for representative commercial routes (time delays in post-earthquake conditions). - Results show that the city center would be significantly vulnerable not just because of collapsing buildings but also due to the difficulty to reach these sites by ambulances and firefighters; although there are facilities nearby, such as the Coltea Hospital (however not of category of importance I) and the "Mihai Voda" fire department, these do not provide safe routes to all potentially affected buildings, due to road blockages and traffic jams, considering especially the Monday 8AM and 6PM typical traffic scenarios.
-Aggregated results in Fig. 7 and 8 show that also for the western, south-western and south-eastern parts of Bucharest overall intervention times can be significant valid supposition confirmed verbally by members in the emergency intervention forces.
+Results show that the city center would be significantly vulnerable not just because of collapsing buildings but also due to the difficulty of reaching these sites by ambulances and firefighters; although there are facilities nearby, such as the Coltea Hospital (however not of category of importance I) and the Mihai Vodă fire department, these do not provide safe routes to all potentially affected buildings, due to road blockages and traffic jams, considering especially the typical traffic scenarios on Monday at 08:00 and 18:00 LT.
+Aggregated results in Figs. 7 and 8 show that also for the western, southwestern and southeastern parts of Bucharest, overall intervention times can be significant - a valid supposition confirmed verbally by members in the emergency intervention forces.